aa1823/aa1823/readme.md

 ## Welcome!

-🔬 **Who I Am**: I am a scientist that wears many hats.
+🔬 **Who Am I?**: I am a scientist that wears many hats.
 By training, I'm a Biostatistician with a Master's degree from California State University, but I also have a background in data analytics and data science.
 My journey in data analysis and statistical programming has been driven by a long-standing deep interest in public health epidemiology.

 📊 **My Experience**: Previously, I've done modeling work to learn about the impact of diet on cardiovascular disease in US adults.
 My current focus: working with my lab to analyze the impact of certain xenobiotics on bronchopulmonary displasia in infants.

 🌟 **My Goal**: My current goal is to improve and expand my statistical knowledge and skillset to better answer unsolved questions in the public health arena.
 I hope to one day give back and make great contributions to the field of biostatistics in a way that has a massive positive impact on people's health from all walks of life--whether locally or globally.